kaareHH/Alang-Compiler/README.md

 # P4 Project - Crafting a compiler
-Our project for 4. semester at Software AAU
+Our project for 4.
+Semester at Software AAU